 Combined Years of College Counseling Experience on Staff

-CA graduates pursue their passions at some of the most selective institutions in the United States.
+CA graduates pursue their passions at some of the strongest institutions in the United States.
 Throughout the college application process, we focus on helping students better understand themselves and their options.
 We believe an ideal college application process is marked by balance, careful planning, and reduced stress as well as satisfying results.

-Cultivating a love of learning and working hard in the classroom are the two most important things CA students can do in order to prepare for the college process.
+Cultivating a love of learning and working hard in the classroom are the two most important things CA students can do to prepare for the college process.
 Also, younger students should continue to enjoy CA’s community and cocurricular offerings, such as athletics, arts, and community service.
 Students should also establish strong relationships with teachers, advisors, and coaches.
 Seeking academic and extracurricular passions, challenges in the classroom, and investment in the CA community ensures a strong foundation for the future.

 Sophomores and juniors are required to take the PSAT in October.
 Taking the PSAT for practice eases students into the college process with greater understanding and preparation.
-The PSAT Score Report offers students the opportunity to identify their proficiency levels in verbal reasoning, writing, and math problem-solving skills; thus, students can work to improve skills before taking the SAT.
+The PSAT Score Report offers students the opportunity to identify their proficiency levels in verbal reasoning, writing, and math problem-solving skills; thus, students can work to improve their skills before taking the SAT.
 PSAT scores from junior year may qualify a handful of CA students for entry into the National Merit Scholarship Competition (an honor, for certain, but one that isn’t necessarily distinctive to top colleges).
 PSAT scores are never seen by colleges.
 Concord Academy does not recommend students formally prep for the PSAT, as the PSAT is, in itself, a practice test.

 The College Counseling Office sends letters regarding testing home to students and parents in the summers before junior and senior years.
 These letters provide students with the testing dates for the upcoming year, as well as tips for registering, which is done online at www.collegeboard.com.